 Imagine a world where your –

-- Virtual assistant can onboard themselves at their own pace, via the digitized remote training features
+- Virtual assistant can onboard themselves at their own pace, with an employee training software (like Connecteam)

 - Repetitive tasks like employee scheduling can be easily automated, meaning no more scrambling around trying to work out who’s available to work, and worrying if you have any scheduling conflicts.

 - Employees can clock in and out themselves, via their smartphone (and even from a specific, geofenced location).

 - Company-wide communication can be as simple as posting an update on an app, and then sending automated reminders to anyone who hasn’t yet seen it.

 - Streamline workflows and manage projects in a more efficient way, with the in-built free task management tools.

 With no training needed, a forever-free plan and 14-day free trial of all paid plans, there’s a reason that 36,000+ businesses love to use Connecteam to manage their virtual assistants, employees and business.